-The overhead cost specific to the SRED grant is different from the generally accepted term in accounting principles used across Canada.
+The overhead cost specific to the SRED tax credits is different from the generally accepted term in accounting principles used across Canada.
 For SRED, overhead costs refer to expenditures resulting from the pursuit of SRED activities as outlined by the SRED’s policy.

 Costs stemming from the provision of premises, facilities, and equipment needed to execute the qualified project are SR&ED refundable.

 These guidelines are discussed more thoroughly in Form T661, which the official SRED expenditure claim form.
-Expert fund funders such as EVAMAX could help you with this.
+Expert fund finders such as EVAMAX could help you with this.